Last Updated on January 19, 2024 by The ZenMaid Team

 Be honest here.

-If you are bending to particular customers, saying yes to jobs just for the money or putting up with nightmare clients — I hate to break it to you — but that’s a good sign that you aren’t clear on, or at least staying true to, the type of cleaning clients you want to be serving.
+If you are bending to particular customers, saying yes to jobs just for the money or putting up with nightmare clients — I hate to break it to you — but that’s a good sign that you aren’t clear on, or at least staying true to, the type of the cleaning industry and clients you want to be serving.

 For more help with this, take a look at the section Know Your Target Customers.